Pirates to take on Reds on the road

 BOTTOM LINE: The Cincinnati Reds and Pittsburgh Pirates will square off in a doubleheader Monday.

-The Reds are 8-14 against NL Central teams.
-Cincinnati's lineup has 73 home runs this season, Eugenio Suarez leads the club with 14 homers.
+The Reds are 8-14 against teams from the NL Central.
+Cincinnati has slugged .398 this season.
+Derek Dietrich leads the team with a .645 slugging percentage, including 16 extra-base hits and 13 home runs.

 The Pirates are 9-6 against the rest of their division.
-The Pittsburgh pitching staff as a whole has an ERA of 4.74.
-Joe Musgrove leads the team with a 4.58 earned run average.
-This is the first meeting of the season for these two teams.
+The Pittsburgh pitching staff has a combined team ERA of 4.74, Joe Musgrove paces the staff with a mark of 4.58.
+The Pirates won the last meeting 7-5.
+Chris Archer earned his first victory and Josh Bell went 2-for-3 with a double, a home run and two RBIs for Pittsburgh.
+Anthony DeSclafani took his first loss for Cincinnati.

-TOP PERFORMERS: Suarez leads the Reds with 25 extra base hits and is slugging .551.
-Jose Iglesias has 14 hits and is batting .000 over the last 10 games for Cincinnati.
+TOP PERFORMERS: Eugenio Suarez leads the Reds with 14 home runs and is slugging .551.
+Yasiel Puig is 8-for-32 with two home runs and seven RBIs over the last 10 games for Cincinnati.

 LAST 10 GAMES: Reds: 5-5, .263 batting average, 4.75 ERA